credativ/plutono/docs/sources/datasources/azuremonitor.md

 ### Logs alerting

-> Only available in Grafana v7.0+.
+> Only available in Plutono v7.0+.

-Grafana alerting is supported for Application Insights.
+Plutono alerting is supported for Application Insights.
 This is not Azure Alerts support.
-Read more about how alerting in Grafana works in [Alerting rules]({{< relref "../alerting/_index.md" >}}).
+Read more about how alerting in Plutono works in [Alerting rules]({{< relref "../alerting/_index.md" >}}).

 ## Query Application Insights service

 {{< figure src="/static/img/docs/azuremonitor/insights_metrics_multi-dim.png" class="docs-image--no-shadow" caption="Application Insights Query Editor" >}}

-As of Grafana 7.1, you can select more than one group by dimension.
+As of Plutono 7.1, you can select more than one group by dimension.

 ### Format legend keys with aliases for Application Insights